-Vaccination drives in Lahore occur approximately once every month.
-Vaccination drives are at least two days long.
-Given the intertemporal nature of effort for these drives, we worked with the Department of Health to implement intertemporal bonus contracts in two-day drives in September, November and December of 2014.
+We worked with the Department of Health to implement intertemporal bonus contracts in two-day drives in September, November and December of 2014.

 The intertemporal bonus contracts required workers to complete a present value total of V = 300 vaccination attempts in exchange for a fixed bonus of 1000 rupees.
-Vaccinators set daily targets, v_1 and v_2 , corresponding to vaccinations on day 1 and day 2 of the drive, respectively.
-If either of the vaccination targets, v_1 or v_2 , were not met, the 1000 rupees would not be received, and the vaccinator would receive only her standard wage.
+Vaccinators set daily targets, $v_1$ and $v_2$ , corresponding to vaccinations on day 1 and day 2 of the drive, respectively.
+If either of the vaccination targets, $v_1$ or $v_2$ , were not met, the 1000 rupees would not be received, and the vaccinator would receive only her standard wage.